You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 For loud noises – thunderstorms, fireworks:

-- Sound distraction: Use white noise or calming music to mask the sound
+- Sound distraction: Use white noise or calming music to mask the sound.

-- Calming products: Consider pheromone diffusers or anxiety wraps for additional support
+- Calming products: Consider pheromone diffusers or anxiety wraps for additional support.

 For separation anxiety:

-- Gradual departures: Practice short, calm departures and gradually increase the duration — for a full step-by-step protocol, see our Desensitization Protocol in the bed chewing guide.
+- Gradual departures: Practice short, calm departures and gradually increase the duration.
+For a full step-by-step protocol, see our Desensitization Protocol in the bed chewing guide.

 - Calming supplements: Discuss calming supplements or anxiety medication with your vet if the anxiety is severe.